ankushsss/bansal_blog/README.md

 FIRST INSTALL ALL DEPENDENCY USING: npm installl

-NPM commands for run project:- npm run dev  use for run in local, npm run build use for creating build folder, npm run start use for run build folder in local
+## NPM commands for run project:-
+npm run dev  use for run in local

+npm run build use for creating build folder

+npm run start use for run build folder in local

 server is running on port 3000